Reducing Opioid Use for Pain Management

 Supercluster Co-investment - $1.7M

-Physicians need to balance pain management with prescribed medications; recognizing that at least 6% of surgery patients who are prescribed opioids become persistent opioid users.
-Unfortunately, physicians do not have the information that they need to minimize this risk at the time of prescribing medication, nor do they receive follow up data.
-This lack of systematic feedback makes it more difficult to reduce the rates of addiction.
+At least 6 per cent of surgery patients who are prescribed opioids become persistent opioid users.
+Unfortunately, physicians do not have the information they need to minimize this risk at the time of prescribing medication, nor do they receive follow-up data to reduce the rates of addiction.

-This challenge is at the heart of what is being tackled by the Careteam Reducing Opioid Use for Pain Management research consortium that has brought together a diverse group that includes Xerus Medical, Thrive Health, Excelar Technologies, BC Children’s Hospital Research Institute, British Columbia’s Ministry of Health (advisory capacity), Providence Health Care, the National Research Council of Canada, Health Canada, the University of British Columbia, and the Canadian Medical Association’s innovation-focused subsidiary Joule.
+In response, Careteam Technologies is leading a project called Reducing Opioid Use for Pain Management.
+The diverse project team includes Xerus Medical, Thrive Health, Excelar Technologies, BC Children’s Hospital Research Institute, British Columbia’s Ministry of Health (advisory capacity), Providence Health Care, the National Research Council of Canada, Health Canada, the University of British Columbia and the Canadian Medical Association’s innovation-focused subsidiary Joule.

 The consortium is building a post-surgery monitoring system that will collect patient data and provide doctors with the information they need to better manage the prescription and use of opioids.

-Patient data from multiple sources, like prescription data and patient surveys, will be collected and centralized to create a complete snapshot of a patient’s treatment before and after surgery.
-Taken together this can be used by the patient and doctor together to improve pain management and implement strategies that reduce opioid use.
+Patient data from multiple sources, such as prescription data and patient surveys, will be collected and centralized to create a complete snapshot of a patient’s treatment before and after surgery.
+Taken together, this can be used by the patient and doctor together to improve pain management and implement strategies that reduce opioid use.

-While the consortium is starting with creating a Perioperative Monitoring System (POMS) to help tackle the opioids crisis, the data platform could be used to enhance the Electronic Health Records (EHR’s) that presently capture billing, medical, and legal documentation of a patient’s clinical encounters and hospital workflows.
+The team is starting with the creation of a Perioperative Monitoring System to help tackle the opioids crisis.
+The data platform could also be used to enhance the electronic health records (EHR) systems that presently capture billing, medical and legal documentation of a patient’s clinical visits and hospital workflows.
 Over time, additional patient information, including genomics and pharmacogenetics data could be incorporated.

 Patient data collected from the system could be combined with the EHRs in a way that enables doctors and patients to make important decisions.
-And the POMS technology and platform, with further development, can be adapted for other realms of healthcare, such as chronic conditions such as arthritis, where pain and its management are central.
+With further development, the POMS technology and platform can also be adapted for pain management strategies involving chronic conditions such as arthritis.